Digital-Working-Group/dvoice-tracking-qc-system/README.md

 | src_dst_func | func | Get src and dst for move. | [get_src_dst()](qc_scripts/destination.py) | Yes |
 | move_back | bool | Move from src to dst.
 It should be True to move back to the original location (dst to src). | False | Yes |
 | clean_dataset | str | Filepath to the current clean dataset | 'clean_dataset' key in the static.json | No |

+# Repository Scripts
+This repository contains scripts to build and customize pipelines as well as sample data to follow along with the example presented below.
+To familiarize yourself with this repository, consider exploring:

+- [qc_pipelines.py](qc_scripts/qc_pipelines.py): combines scripts by inputting them as nodes to pipelines to build out the structure of the QC
+- [stream.py](qc_scripts/stream.py): holds the Pipeline and Node class structures
+- [logger.py](qc_scripts/logger.py): handles the saving and logging of pipeline results
+- [records.py](qc_scripts/records.py): handles ingesting and formatting records from a database
+- [walk.py](qc_scripts/walk.py): walk functions to collect files
+- [compare_records.py](qc_scripts/compare_records.py): functions to compare filename information to record field data
+- [write_flagged_excel.py](qc_scripts/write_flagged_excel.py): writes excel files for manual review
+- [duplicates.py](qc_scripts/duplicates.py): functions to check for duplicates or too many file occurrences
+- [destination.py](qc_scripts/destination.py): functions to define destination of files that passed all checks
+- [move.py](qc_scripts/move.py): functions to move files
+- [clean_dataset.py](qc_scripts/clean_dataset.py): functions to compare to and update the clean dataset of all files that have passed the QC

 # Provenance and Logging
 This repository handles logging using a provenance schema, based loosely off of [RADIFOX](https://github.com/jh-mipc/radifox), which provides an example of provenance applied to imaging.
 You may edit the log contents by modifying the provenance dictionaries created in [logger.log_pipeline()](qc_scripts/logger.py) and [logger.log_node()](qc_scripts/logger.py).